epinio/docs/docs/troubleshooting/minio.md

 echo "Minio Console https://$NODE:$PORT, Username: $MINIO_USER Password: $MINIO_PASS"
 ```

-Output of the last line will be similar to this one:
+The output from the command on the last line will be similar to:
 ```
 Minio Console https://10.0.0.12:31689, Username: 20bDikQsszYpcrBc Password: kDRHftasmW0CyRjy
 ```